-EFH for T. spinifera: EFH for T. spinifera, including larvae, juveniles and adults, is defined as the U.S. West Coast EEZ from the shoreline to the 500 fm (914 m) isobath, from the U.S.- Mexico border north to the U.S.-Canada border, from the surface to 100 m deep.
-(Figure 2.18).
+EFH for T. spinifera: The east-west geographic boundary for T. spinifera EFH, including larvae, juveniles and adults, is defined as U.S. West Coast EEZ waters from the shoreline, excluding estuaries except for the Salish Sea and Puget Sound, to the 500 fm (914 m) isobath, from the surface to 100 m deep.
+The north-south geographic boundary extends from the U.S.- Canada maritime boundary to the U.S.-Mexico maritime boundary (Figure 2.18).